tpierrain/wiked/README.md

 + __wiked! leverages the maven site feature__ (cause I really hate to reinvent the wheel ;-)
     + It speeds up your learning curve of the maven site generation with markdown format
-    + It provides you a structure and a nice look n feel for all your agiles & DDD projects web sites.
+    + It provides you a structure and a nice look n feel for all your agiles & DDD projects web sites
+    + the generation of your static web site from your markdown files is achieved via a call to the `mvn site` command-line on the __pom.xml__ for your web site (or your java project).

 + __to understand the wiked! genesis__, you may refer to the 3 posts: